 When your doctor misleads you and makes you think that you needed a procedure when you really didn’t you can feel betrayed, angry, and could even be physically hurt.
 This instance of medical malpractice not only can cause physical injuries, but your emotional injuries can be just as detrimental to your health.
 That’s why we’re here—to help you get justice.

-At Shrager & Sachs, our Philadelphia medical malpractice lawyer is prepared to fight for you.
+At Shrager, Sachs, & Blanco, our Philadelphia medical malpractice lawyer is prepared to fight for you.
 We’ll fully investigate what happened and gather all the evidence we need so that we can prove that your doctor was negligent or acted wrongfully.
 You shouldn’t have to suffer for their harmful actions.
 Reach out to our office today so we can get started working for you.